ronna-s/go-ood/README.md

 (Joe Armstrong)

 What did he mean by that?<br>
+Besides the common criticism that OOP encourages developers to overcomplicate their code, there are actual rules that apply to common OOP languages that cause overcomplication:
 The common OOP languages approach is that class A must inherit from class B or implement interface I in order to be used as an instance of B or I.
-For instance, the class Banana will have to extend or inherit from Fruit (or a similar Object class) implement a Holdable interface just in case we ever want it to be held, implement a GrowsOnTree just in case we need to figure out where it came from. etc.
+For instance, the class Banana will have to extend or inherit from Fruit (or a similar Object class) to be considered a fruit, implement a Holdable interface just in case we ever want it to be held, implement a GrowsOnTree just in case we need to know where it came from. etc.
-What happens if the Banana we imported doesn't implement an interface that we need it to?
-We create a MyBanana and inherit Banana just to be able to work with the original class but in the context that our application provides for it.
+What happens if the Banana we imported doesn't implement an interface that we need it to like holdable?
+We have to write a new implementation of Banana that wraps the original Banana.
+There's only one way around this which is generics (but we will get to that).

-What happens if when the CTORs that were written for the Banana class don't match our context of creation (we cannot provide all fields and we just need a subset of the class)? - The class might be useless.
+Remember that cmd/maze created the `Gopher` interface that was implemented by the `travel.Robot` object? - implicit interfaces like that, where a type doesn't have to know about the interfaces it implements, are unfortunatley a very uncommon feature in most packages.
+Go was written for the 21 century and allows you to plug-in types into your code from anywhere on the internet so long that they have the correct method signatures.
+This is done in scripting languages with ducktyping, but in Go it's just safe and you get compile time validation of your code.

+it is incredibly powerful:
+- No need to define interfaces in advance that you won't use.
+- You can define interfaces on the Go only for the subset of methods that you want to abstract away.
+For instance `travel.Robot` implements more methods than the code in main needed so the `Gopher` interface just has those subset of methods.

 To understands the features that Go provides over the above described for OOP we are going to compare it with two other languages: C++ and Java that are very well known for their object-oriented features.